-This subsection presents the NL-IAPIAL method and its corresponding iteration complexity.
+This subsection motivates and states the NL-IAPIAL method.

-Before presenting the method, we give a short, but precise, outline of its key steps as well as a description of how its key iterates are generated.
-Recall from the introduction that the NL-IAPIAL method, for obtaining a $(\hat \rho, \hat \eta)$-approximate solution as in \eqref{eq:rho_eta_approx_soln}-\eqref{ineq:rho_eta_approx_soln}, is an iterative method which, at its $k$-th step, computes its next iterate $(z_k, p_k)$ using the updates in \eqref{eq:approx_primal_update} and \eqref{eq:dual_update}.
-More specifically, given $(\lam,\sigma)$ and $(z_{k-1},p_{k-1})$, and using the function $\widetilde{L}$ in \eqref{eq:Lipsc_tilde_def} to define
+Before presenting the method, we give a short but precise outline of its key steps, as well as a description of how its iterates are generated.
+Recall from the introduction that the NL-IAPIAL method, whose goal is to find a $(\hat \rho, \hat \eta)$-approximate stationary quadruple as in \eqref{eq:rho_eta_approx_soln} and \eqref{ineq:rho_eta_approx_soln}, is an iterative method which, at its $k$-th step, computes its next iterate $(z_k, p_k)$ according to \eqref{eq:approx_primal_update} and \eqref{eq:dual_update}.